LemmenAid/coastal-gardens/README.md

 * [Django](https://docs.djangoproject.com/en/5.0/) - Framework used to create website.
 * [AllAuth](https://docs.allauth.org/en/latest/) - used to provide authentication framework for the project.
 * [Django signals](https://docs.djangoproject.com/en/5.0/topics/signals/) - Using signals.py to automatically create a profile when a new member registers.
-* [PostGreSQL database](https://www.postgresql.org/) - used as the database for the website.
+* [PostGreSQL database](https://www.postgresql.org/) - used as the relational database management for the website.
 * [Github](https://github.com/) - Used for hosting the repository.
 * [Gitpod](https://www.gitpod.io/#get-started) - Used for developing the application.
 * [Am I Responsive?](https://ui.dev/amiresponsive) - Used to create an image of the website on various screen sizes.